MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/cloudscript-quickstart.md

 CloudScript allows you to upload files to PlayFab, and execute your code on our server.
 You can manage your CloudScript files from the **Automation** option in the left side bar.
 You can upload files manually from your own computer, or bind your title to a GitHub account.

-This tutorial covers managing your code files and uploading them to PlayFab.
-If you have more questions, the [Writing custom CloudScript](writing-custom-cloudscript.md) tutorial will tell you more about how to write your CloudScript code files.
+This Quickstart covers managing your code files and uploading them to PlayFab.
+If you have more questions, the [Writing custom CloudScript](writing-custom-cloudscript.md) tutorial explains more about how to write your CloudScript code files.